-The objective of purchasing hospitality supplies involves using a purchase manager to get the right quality and quantity at the right time and price from the right suppliers.
+Purchasing hospitality supplies involves using a purchase manager to get the right quality and quantity at the right time and price from suitable suppliers.
 Several buying methods and options influence the selection of a hospitality supplier.
 For example, BnB owners with relatively few rooms may have difficulty meeting the quantity requirements of large-wholesale case pricing of Hotel Pool Towels.
-By contrast, large resorts and casinos may have less interest in purchasing supplies from small vendors.
+By contrast, large resorts and casinos may be less interested in purchasing small vendors' supplies.
 While today, the idea of one-stop shopping is ideal for many hoteliers.

-Here is a general contrast that will help in understanding the difference between formal buying operations and informal.
+Here is a general contrast that will help understand the difference between formal buying operations and informal.

-The hoteliers must be aware of all the options available so that finding the right supplier to get the right products is realized.
+The hoteliers must be aware of all the options available to find the right supplier to get the right products.
 The hotelier's purchasing goal is to move buying supplies from routine order-placing to careful, considerate buying.
 I.E., The best suppliers are those that meet and exceed hotel supply needs.
 In doing so, hoteliers will follow two buying strategies, either Formal or Informal.
-Let us take a look at this a little deeper so you can streamline your operations.
+Let us look at this a little deeper so you can streamline your operations.

-Hospitality professionals must incorporate basic management principles into there buying methods.
-Keeping hotel supplies stocked is expensive, and operating problems arise when products get purchased in incorrectly.
+Hospitality professionals must incorporate basic management principles into their buying methods.
+Keeping hotel supplies stocked is expensive, and operating problems arise when products are purchased incorrectly.
 Therefore an organized manner should be used by even small lodging properties.

-Hospitality managers are very busy, and recalling details about purchases of the several hundred or more products is not feasible.
-So managers must have some record-keeping system, usually, an invoice that in the form of an email or as a pdf attachment to confirm the price, quantity, and quality of the hospitality supplies.
+Hospitality managers are very busy, and recalling details about purchases of several hundred or more products is not feasible.
+So managers must have some record-keeping system.
+Usually, an invoice in an email or a pdf attachment confirms the hospitality supplies' price, quantity, and quality.

 - Large suppliers will use a "request for price quotation" (RFP).
 Frequently, the RFP form gets created as the purchase order for the successful supplier.

-- In the RFP a there will be quality requirements for hotel items to be purchased.
+- In the RFP, there will be quality requirements for hotel items to be purchased.

-- All eligible hotel suppliers will get RFP to ensure accurate and best pricing and quality options.
+- All eligible hotel suppliers will get RFP to ensure accurate pricing and quality options.

 - The operation defines a wide range of legal/contractual concerns.
 These may be included as part of the purchase specifications and made to apply to all orders placed by the hospitality operation.